petephilipson/StatisticalModelling/docs/diagnostics.md

 \color{red}{\up{H} = \up{X}(\up{X}^T\up{X})^{-1}\up{X}^T}
 \]

 High leverage points can have an unusually large effect on the estimates of regression coefficients.
-To detect high leverage points we look for large values of $h_{ii}$, the diagonal elements of $\up{H}$, which are known as the leverages.
+To detect high leverage points we look for large values of $h_{ii}$, the diagonal elements of $\up{H}$, which are known as the *leverages*.
 Note that the leverage values depend on the covariates alone, and not on the response variable.

 If the value of $h_{ii}$ is large, then $\Var[\hat{\epsilon}_i]$  will be small, i.e. the fit will be close to $Y_i$, since $\Var[\hat{\epsilon}_i] = (1 - h_{ii})\sigma_{\epsilon}^2$ and this will approach zero as the hat values get close to unity.
 This means that the regression line is `forced' to fit well to points with a large leverage value so these points have the potential to severely alter the gradient of the regression line.
 A consequence of this is that the variance of $\hat{Y_i}$, which is given by $h_{ii}\sigma_{\epsilon}^2$, will be at its largest for points of high leverage.
 The sketches below demonstrate this.